 The options in this window vary from service to service depending on the API's available fields.
 You can use the settings to further refine the data retrieved by the lookup.
 For this example, the lookup will only return records with a Campaign type field value of "regular".

-Once you have refined your search criteria, you can verify the lookup returns data as expected by clicking the Preview button in the Preview data panel.
+Once you have refined your search criteria, verify the lookup returns data as expected by clicking the Preview button in the Preview data panel.

 This lookup retrieves all campaigns with a value of "regular" in the "type" field.

 Results mappings are set with the mappings icon ( ) to the right of an import or lookup step that also has another step following it.
-Click the plus icon on the lookup or import step to add it if it isn’t visible.
+Click + on the lookup step to add it if it isn’t visible.

 Once you export the data from Mailchimp, configure the results mappings: